SymfonyCasts/vue/sfcasts/ep1/hmr.md

 automatically reloads.
 Cool... but not cool enough!
 Find your terminal, hit Control + C to stop Encore, then re-run the dev server with a `--hot` option.

+***TIP
+If you're using Webpack Encore 1.0 or higher, you do not need to pass the `--hot`
+flag: it's already, automatically, enabled.
+***

 ```terminal-silent
 yarn dev-server --hot
 ```